be-fe/iSlider/README.md

 * ~~Add damping effect when meeting the edge of the list~~
 * ~~handle onorientationchange Event~~
 * ~~Add layer slider not just pic slider~~
-* Add callback functional like onBeforeSlide onAfterSlide onSlide
+* ~~Add callback functional like onBeforeSlide onAfterSlide onSlide
+* add more ways to animate layer

 License